-LG V30 price, release date, and carrier deals (Updated: US carrier pre-orders are live)
+Where to buy the LG V30 (Update: unlocked V30 up for pre-order)

 The LG V30 price costs around $800 in the states, though it will vary depending on carrier.
 Carrier specific pricing and other related details can be found below.

 Not every market will get the LG V30 Plus.
-In its announcement, LG noted that the V30 Plus with 128 GB of storage will be available in “limited markets”, and the good news for US consumers is that Sprint has already confirmed that it would carry the V30 Plus stateside.
+In its announcement, LG noted that the V30 Plus with 128 GB of storage will be available in “limited markets”, and the good news for US consumers is that Sprint and US Cellular have already confirmed that they will carry the V30 Plus stateside.

 The 64 GB V30 comes in four color options: Aurora Black, Cloud Silver, Moroccan Blue, and Lavender Violet.
 There’s no word yet as to which color options will be available with the V30 Plus.